 When I compare Office 365 to Spotify, the subscription music service, I’m not kidding.
 Seriously, the business model and benefits for subscribers are almost identical.

-Instead of paying for Office up front, Office 365 allows users to pay $9.99 a month, or $99 a year, to rent Office.
+Instead of paying for Office 2016 up front, Office 365 allows users to pay as little as $6.99 a month or $69 a year, to rent Office.
 The idea of Office 365 is to make buying a legitimate copy of Office reasonable for everyone.
-Remember, retailers and PC makers used slap Windows buyers with the hidden cost of Office right before check out.
-The added cost of Office was always a problem for the Windows ecosystem, especially since many normal users just assumed that every Windows PC included it by default.
+Remember, retailers and PC makers used to slap Windows buyers with the hidden cost of Office right before check out.
+The added cost of Office was always a problem for the Windows ecosystem, especially since many users just assumed that every Windows PC included it at no additional charge.

 Like renting subscription music or an apartment, when you stop paying for Office 365, the apps stop working.
 You’ll still be able to open those documents and create new ones in the free Office Online web app, but that is all you can do until you subscribe to the service again.

 No, You Don’t Have to Pay For Multiple Accounts